 Figure 2 shows that the magnitude of forecast errors falls with the state's average income cyclicality.
 This means that the average forecast error is lower in states with higher income cyclicality.
-The coefficient is statistically significant and economically significant: a 0.1 increase in the state's cyclicality is associated with a decrease in the magnitude of forecast errors by 16.3 percent on average.
+The coefficient is statistically significant and economically large.
 This result suggests that the average level of attention is higher in states with higher levels of income cyclicality.
+In Appendix B.3, I show that this result is robust to including a variety of controls including quarter fixed effects, the share of high-skill workers, among others.